AET-DevOps25/team-continuous-disappointment/README.md

 The project includes a GitHub Actions workflow `ansible-manual.yml` for:

 - **Running Ansible Playbook**: Manually runs any Ansible playbook defined in the `ansible/playbooks` directory against an EC2 instance securely using SSH and Ansible Vault.

-The project includes a GitHub Actions workflow `genai-tests.yml` for:

-- **Running GenAI Tests**: Automatically runs the tests defined in the `genai/tests` directory on every code push in genai module.

 ## API Documentation